TERM 2 2021

 To get your Motorcycle Learner Permit you:

-• need to be at least 18 years old
+• need to be minimum of18 years old

 • can’t be disqualified from holding or getting a learner permit